 1/4 tsp. ground black pepper

-Place chicken, beans, tomatoes, rosemary and pepper in a slow cooker.
+Combine chicken, beans, tomatoes, rosemary and pepper in your multi cooker.
 Stir to combine.